gerryw1389/gerryw1389.github.io/_posts/2022-07-15-ghostfolio-install.md

    - First, to view containers that are running, run: `docker ps`
    - To see all containers regardless of status: `docker ps -a`.
 This is important because you CANNOT reuse a container name or image name so you have to delete container or image if you want to use them again.
    - The longer way to view containers: `docker container ls`
    - To delete a container: `docker rm 4743b12994cb --force`.
-Note: In this case `4743b12994cb` was the container id and I used `--force` because the container was running.
+In this case `4743b12994cb` was the container id and I used `--force` because the container was running.
 If you stop it first you should be able to delete cleanly.
 You can also pass in the container name.
    - To stop a container: `docker stop myapp2-running`.
 You can use `start` and `restart` as well.
    - Apparently, the previous commands are shorter ways of writing out `docker container rm` or `docker container stop` or `docker container $subcommand`